heiniglab/multiomics-network-inference/README.md

 ./submit_slurm_benchmark.sh
 ```

-The above script implicetely calls snakemake with the `gather_benchmark_results` rule.
+The above script implicetely calls snakemake with the `gather_benchmark_results` rule and submits all SLURM jobs to the same compute node (currently: `icb-neu-001`) to achieve comparable performance estimates.
 Results are summarized under `results/current/benchmark/summary.pdf`.

 ### Simulation study

-We implemented a simulation study, were we generate ground truth graphs as well
+We implemented a simulation study, where we generate ground truth graphs as well
 as noisy priors in order to compare inference methods with respect to 1) their
 general performance to recover the ground truth network 2) how much they are
 influenced by the exisiting prior information and noise therein (in addition to their computational complexity, see above).